rheinardkorf/calsinki/README.md

 2. Authenticates with Google Calendar APIs using OAuth2 device flow
 3. Syncs events between source and destination calendars with privacy controls
 4. Maintains sync metadata for reliable updates and duplicate prevention
+5. Automatically handles event lifecycle (creation, updates, deletion)
+6. Provides safe preview modes for all operations
-5. Runs automatically on your schedule
+7. Runs automatically on your schedule

 ## 🛠️ Tech Stack